 38. Which English poet is the author of “Paradise Lost”?

 B. John Milton

 39. Which type of poem was invented by the British poet Edward Lear and has 5 lines that rhyme?

 Whether you love English literature or a fan of some much-loved verses, these poetry quiz questions and answers can be a great opportunity to test your knowledge and learn new things.
-For more interesting facts, check out the following easy pub quiz or this quiz about theater.
+For more interesting facts, check out the following easy pub quiz or this quiz about theatre.